opendocsg/slw-judgments-backfill/2012_SGHC_56/report.md

 **_The legal principles_**

 11     The type of resulting trust relied upon in these proceedings is what is commonly known as a purchase money resulting trust, and the classic statement of the law on this subject is to be found in the judgment of Eyre CB in _Dyer v Dyer_ (1788) 30 ER 42 at 43.
-The passage below was cited with approval and followed in _Peh Eng Leng v Pek Eng Leong_ [1996] 1 SLR(R) 939 at [16]:
+The passage below was cited with approval and followed in _Peh Eng Leng v Pek Eng Leong_ <span class="citation">[1996] 1 SLR(R) 939</span> at [16]:

  The clear result of all the cases, without a single exception, is, that the trust of a legal estate ... whether taken in the names of the purchasers and others jointly, or in the name of others without that of the purchaser; whether in one name or several; whether jointly or successive, results to the man who advances the purchase-money.
 This is a general proposition supported by all the cases, and there is nothing to contradict it; ....

 12     It was also noted in _Dyer v Dyer_ that such a resulting trust may be rebutted by circumstances in evidence.

-13     The modern day authority on this species of resulting trust is by Lord Browne-Wilkinson’s observations in _Westdeutsche Landesbank Girozentrale v Islington Borough Council_ [1996] AC 669 at 708, cited with approval by the Court of Appeal in _Lau Siew Kim v Yeo Guan Chye Terence_ [2008] 2 SLR(R) 108 (“ _Lau Siew Kim_ ”) at [34]:
+13     The modern day authority on this species of resulting trust is by Lord Browne-Wilkinson’s observations in _Westdeutsche Landesbank Girozentrale v Islington Borough Council_ [1996] AC 669 at 708, cited with approval by the Court of Appeal in _Lau Siew Kim v Yeo Guan Chye Terence_ <span class="citation">[2008] 2 SLR(R) 108</span> (“ _Lau Siew Kim_ ”) at [34]:

  Under existing law a resulting trust arises in two sets of circumstances: (A) where A makes a voluntary payment to B or pays (wholly or in part) for the purchase of property which is vested either in B alone or in the joint names of A and B, there is a presumption that A did not intend to make a gift to B: the money or property is held on trust for A (if he is the sole provider of the money) or in the case of a joint purchase by A and B in shares proportionate to their contributions.
 It is important to stress that this is only a presumption, which presumption is easily rebutted either by the counter-presumption of advancement or by direct evidence of A’s intention to make an outright transfer ...
 (B) Where A transfers property to B on express trusts, but the trusts declared do not exhaust the whole beneficial interest ...
 Both types of resulting trust are traditionally regarded as examples of trusts giving effect to the common intention of the parties.
 A resulting trust is not imposed by law against the intentions of the trustee (as is a constructive trust) but gives effect to his presumed intention. [emphasis in original]